 Stuck-Out Tongue Faces

 Face With Stuck-Out Tongue, Face With Stuck-Out Tongue And Winking Eye, and Face With Stuck-Out Tongue And Tightly-Closed Eyes are used interchangeably with Winking Face to show humor.

 Relieved Face is, as the name suggests, meant to indicate relief.
-However, it is mostly used to show contentment or calmness.
+However, it is mostly used to show contentment.

-It can also, in response to a suggestive emoji, be used to show a certain amount of aloofness or innocence.
+It can also, in response to a suggestive emoji, demonstrate aloofness or innocence.

 Smiling Face With Halo

-Smiling Face With Halo shows innocence or goodness.
+Smiling Face With Halo shows innocence.
 It can be used seriously or humorously.
-For example, this emoji would be appropriate when messaging your friends on a Friday to explain that you are staying for the night.
+For example, this emoji would be appropriate when messaging your friends on a Friday to explain that you are staying at home for the night.

 Smiling Face With Heart-Shaped Eyes